pratikkumar399/crisptechy/interviewseries/SystemDesign/Latency.md

 Causes of Latency:

 ```
--> One of the measure factors contirbutinf to latency is outbound calls.
+-> One of the measure factors contirbuting to latency is outbound calls.
 -> Outbound calls are the calls made by the client to the server.
 ```
 > But the major causes are :